+The aging of prepayment is less than one year.
 The management of the Company considers that no provision for impairment is necessary for Prepayments as at the balance sheet date.

 5. Other receivables

 An ageing analysis of other receivables is as follows: